tonywied17/zero-http/README.md

 ## Testing

 Run the demo and use the UI playground for manual testing.
-There are example/test scripts in `examples/` and `test/` where present.
+There are example/test scripts in `examples/` and `test/`.

-## Notes and extensions

-- The multipart parser writes to disk by design; adapt it to stream parts directly to S3 or another backend by modifying `lib/body/multipart.js` or the demo controller.
-- The built-in `fetch` is intentionally minimal — focused on convenience and progress callbacks rather than full feature parity with larger clients.

 ## License